When I first got into electronic music production, I had no idea what to do.

 Learning your DAW

-Having downloaded a DAW (or trial version of one), it’s tempting to get stuck in straight away and start making a song.
+Having downloaded a DAW (or trial version of one), you may feel tempted to get stuck in straight away and start making a song.

 Doing this will result in confusion, frustration, and if you’re not careful, you may decide that making electronic music is simply too difficult so you’ll give up.